-Teacher to Teacher (T2T) is a working group of faculty appointed by the Assistant Vice President for Academic Affairs for Faculty Success and made up of faculty from the 13 academic departments across campus plus WCCC.
+Teacher to Teacher (T2T) is a working group of faculty appointed by the Assistant Vice President for Academic Affairs for Faculty Success and made up of faculty from the 13 academic departments across campus plus CMU Tech.
 The purpose of the group is to plan and coordinate activities that promote faculty professional development opportunities related to teaching.
 The group has organized faculty development programs and sponsored small group discussions on various topics related to teaching.
-For more information about T2T, please contact either of the Co-Chairs: Ana Berrizbeitia (aberrizbeitia@coloradomesa.edu; x1563) and Scott Andrews (ssandrews@coloradomesa.edu; x2036).
+For more information about T2T, please contact the T2T chair: Scott Andrews (ssandrews@coloradomesa.edu; x2036).